 This gluten free lemon cake is layered with delicious lemon curd and cream cheese frosting between each layer, perfect for any special occasion.

 Lemon gluten free cake is my daughter’s favorite birthday cake.
-It just takes one bite, and you will be hooked on this moist lemony cake!
+It just takes one bite, and you will be hooked on this moist lemon cake!

 If you love lemon desserts as much as we do, you will want to check out all of the gluten free lemon desserts on the blog.
 It may be hard to decide which to make first!